CompAndSave/hugo-decap-cas/content/posts/how-to-print-high-quality-photos-at-home.md

 * **Limited Noise Control:** The printer may be noisy, especially during active printing, which could be distracting in quiet settings where you want to enjoy a peaceful atmosphere.
 * **Temperature and Humidity Concerns:** This printer might not work well in places that are too hot or humid.

+### 2. Get the Right Photo Paper Type

+The correct type of paper is the next must-have on how to print high-quality photos.
+Many photo papers are available, and each type can have a specific effect on the image you want to print.
+It's best to learn more about each kind of photo paper to achieve your top-quality photo prints.
+Here's an overview of the types of photo paper:

+**A. Glossy Photo Paper**

+**BEST FOR**

+* Photo projects you can hang on string lights or in a bedroom without too much sunlight.

+**PROS**

+* Easily the most popular option for photo printing.
+Its shine and gloss give photos vibrant colors and look.
+* It's great for displaying images without frames since it's reflective.

+**CONS**

+* The glass on frames can make photos look unclear.
+* Holding glossy photo paper for a long time will leave smudges and imprints.

+Check out CompAndSave's variety of [glossy photo papers](https://www.compandsave.com/paper/photo-paper/glossy) in different sizes.
+Perfect for any everyday shots that you want to remember.

+**B. Matte Photo Paper**

+**BEST FOR**

+* Matte photo paper is the choice for marketing projects.
+* It's also great for framed photos.

+**PROS**

+* With its lower contrast and non-glare surface, matte photo paper provides an enhanced, smooth texture.
+* It's also not prone to smudging when held for a long time.
+Photos will look refined and elegant.

+**CONS**

+* The color of your images may be muted.
+Vibrant colors may not appear as bright.

+CompAndSave's selection of [matte photo papers](https://www.compandsave.com/paper/photo-paper/matte) can cater to any marketing or home projects you need.

+**C. Lustre Photo Paper**

+BEST FOR

+Wedding or family photos in a frame or a photo album.

+PROS

+It's the perfect choice if you're deciding between glossy and matte.
+Lustre photo paper has a delicate, pearl-like sheen.

+This type of paper gives images a deeper saturation.

+CONS

+Some images may appear darker than expected.

+It can be pricey compared to other photo paper types.

+Get the best value for your money when shopping for CompAndSave's [lustre photo paper](https://www.compandsave.com/paper/photo-paper/lustre).
+Inexpensive but with excellent quality.

+D. Canvas Photo Paper

+BEST FOR

+Displaying photo artworks such as landscapes or sceneries.

+It's also great for scrapbooking and other similar projects.

+PROS

+Canvas photo paper has a fabric-like texture.
+Therefore, image colors look more accurate.

+It can provide better color efficiency than matte photo paper and has no glare like the glossy ones.

+CONS

+Since canvas photo paper is textured, photo imperfections can easily be seen under particular lighting and angles.

+Planning to hang works of art in your home?
+Choose the perfect canvas paper for your next photo printing at home.

+E. Woven Photo Paper

+BEST FOR

+Woven photo paper is popular for portraits, professional photos, and wedding pictures.

+PROS

+Woven photo paper features a resin coat and glossy finish.

+It has a waterproof surface and a high-quality texture.

+CONS

+Photo colors may not appear as vibrant as they ought to be.

+Are you in need of photo paper for high-quality photo projects?
+Get CompAndSave's woven paper for a price you can't refuse!

+F. Textured Photo Paper

+BEST FOR

+Textured photo papers are best used for business needs such as menus, invites, letterheads, stationary, etc.

+PROS

+This water-resistant and smudge-free photo paper is unique and embossed with different textures.

+Printouts will have a 3D-like appearance.

+CONS

+Photos will look less eye-catching or vibrant.

+Shop for textured photo paper for your business needs.
+CompAndSave's selection has the correct size, whether printing a menu or an invite.